pote/gpm/README.md

 $ gpm help        # Prints this message
 ```

+### Plugins

+As of version [v1.1.1](https://github.com/pote/gpm/releases/tag/v1.1.1) gpm supports plugins, the intent of which is the ability to add powerful non-core features to gpm without compromising the complexity of its codebase.

+The way gpm plugin works is simple: whenever an unknown command is passed into gpm it will look for an executable in your `$PATH` called `gpm-<command>` and if it exists it will run it while passing all extra arguments to it, simple yet powerful.

+This brings a lot to the table: plugins can be written in anything, they can be bash scripts like gpm, Go packages, ruby gems, python modules, anything the author feels comfortable with.
+I'm hoping for lots of gpm plugins to be developed, if you happen to write a plugin or know about one that is not mentioned here please bring it to my attention so I can add it to the list :)

+#### Known Plugins

+* [gpm-bootstrap](https://github.com/pote/gpm-bootstrap) - creates a `Godeps` file for a Go project by analyzing it's dependencies and their latest releases/revisions.

 ### Contributing

 Lots of people have contributed to make gpm what it is today, if you want to take your time to play around